mojtabak-rob/RLSquiggles/README.md

 python3 visualize.py
 ```

 To get the .wav sound file, you must have the module wavio.
-If you don't have it, and can't get it, comment out the import wavio and make_soundfile() lines (two lines).
+If you don't have it, and can't get it, comment out "import wavio" at top and "make_soundfile()" in main (two lines).